 Another option for debt consolidation is a debt management plan.
 Debt management plans are programs in which you agree to make a set monthly payment to a credit counseling company.
 The company then forwards these funds to your creditors until your unsecured debts are paid in full.
 A debt management plan offers credit counseling and education to help you identify your credit issues and avoid them in the future.

 The credit counseling agency may negotiate with your creditors to see if interest rates can be lowered, but the agency does not negotiate to lower the principal balance that you owe.
-You will still be paying 100 percent of what you owe over the course of 3 to 5 years.
+You will still pay 100% of what you owe over the course of 3 to 5 years.

 Why can debt settlement be a better choice than debt consolidation for people with bad credit?

 For instance, if you owe 5 creditors a sum of $10,000 in total, a debt settlement company will negotiate with each of your creditors to reduce the amount you owe each one.
-Your debt settlement company may be able to get your creditors to agree to reduce your total debt by as much as 30 to 50 percent.
-In this example, that means that, rather than having to pay back the entire $10,000, you might be able to pay only $5,000 to $7,000 instead.
+Your debt settlement company may be able to get your creditors to agree to reduce your total debt by as much as 30% to 50%.
+In this example, you could save $5,000 to $3,000 on your debt.

 Debt settlement can have a negative effect on your credit score.
 But if you already have bad credit, you may find that the advantage of getting out of debt more quickly and paying a lesser amount than what you currently owe outweighs the negative effects on your credit score.